 With regard to the relationship between joint participation, communication quality, information sharing and strategic capability, financial structuring, and technological catalysis dimensions of business performance in the outsourcing interaction process, this study sought to investigate the possible mediating role of firm characteristics in the supplier selection process.
-The impact of the independent variable on the mediator variable, the mediator's effect on the dependent variable, the independent variable's effect on the dependent variable, and the attenuation of the effect on the dependent variables are considered jointly are all included in the definition of the mediation function as given in this approach.
+The impact of the independent variable on the mediator variable, the mediator's effect on the dependent variable, the independent variable or the emergence of the mediation effect when the independent and mediator variables are considered jointly are all included in the definition of the mediation function as given in this approach.
 It is feasible to acknowledge the existence of a mediation effect following the application of these approaches.
 The mediation impact is determined by analyzing the direct, indirect, and total effects.
 Both the lower and upper limit values of the Bootstrap confidence interval must be larger than or less than zero in order to assess the significance of these mediation effects (Preacher and Hayes, 2008).
 The